JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 ![Run the Compose Multiplatform app on desktop](compose-run-desktop-temp.png){width=350}

-### Run your application on the web
+### Run your web application

-Similar to running the desktop application, you need to create a run configuration to run the web application:
+Create a run configuration to run the web application:

-1. Select the **Run | Edit Configurations** menu item.
+1. Select **Run | Edit Configurations** from the main menu.
 2. Click the plus button and choose **Gradle** from the dropdown list.
 3. In the **Tasks and arguments** field, paste this command: